 John Law is one of three British musicians to have emerged over the last few years who are genuinely world class...
 He really is a major talent!

 Avant Magazine 1997

-The year 2014 produced two new recordings, released in early 2015: Goldberg, John's new take on J.S.Bach's classic masterpiece The Goldberg Variations and These Skies In Which We Rust a double CD of all new compositions for quartet and trio.
+The year 2014 produced two new recordings, both released in early 2015: Goldberg, John's new take on J.S.Bach's classic masterpiece The Goldberg Variations and These Skies In Which We Rust a double CD of all new compositions for quartet and trio.
 This latter project, called John Law's New Congregation was an extension of John's trio and comprised Josh Arcoleo, Yuri Goloubev and Laurie Lowe.
 This would later become the quartet simply called John Law’s Congregation.
 In September 2015 John was awarded a major Arts Council funding grant to tour the quartet in the UK in 2016.
 The Goldberg project, comprising a straight reading, on piano, of Bach’s work accompanied by live visuals by David Daniels and operated by Patrick Dunn, alongside original re-interpretations of various solo pieces by Bach, toured the UK in 2016-2018.